-Opportunity for non-invasive cardiologist to join an existing hospital-employed practice of two physicians and two physician assistants for succession planning and growth.
+Non-invasive cardiologist to join an existing hospital-employed practice of two physicians and two physician assistants for succession planning and growth.
 The practice site is about one mile from the hospital in downtown Indiana, with future plans to move onto the hospital campus.
 Access to ECG, echo, and nuclear reading panels; TEE also available.
-AB/AT preferred, but will consider all candidates.
 Must be BC/BE; H-1B can be accepted (cap-exempt); J-1 not possible at this time.
 One in four on call (not in-house).
 Great benefit package.
 Educational loan forgiveness, signing bonus, and relocation expenses available.

-IRMC is financially sound with a very strong balance sheet including over 250 days cash on hand, and low debt.
-It has been recognized twice by Healthcare Executive magazine as one of the fastest growing hospitals in the country, despite no growth in service area population or local industry.
+IRMC has been recognized twice by Healthcare Executive magazine as one of the fastest growing hospitals in the country, despite no growth in service area population or local industry.
 The Board of Directors is composed of community leaders who highly value the hospital's role in the community, and the importance of remaining independent.

-Indiana is a borough, and the county seat of Indiana County, Pennsylvania, located just slightly more than one hour east of Pittsburgh.
-The County’s population is approximately 89,000 and stable, with a concentration of about 23,000 permanent population within and around the borough limits.
+Indiana is a borough, and the county seat of Indiana County, Pennsylvania, located 90 minutes east of Downtown Pittsburgh.
+The County's population is approximately 89,000 and stable, with a concentration of about 23,000 permanent population within and around the borough limits.
 The economy in the area is driven primarily by services and farming, and the county proclaims itself the "Christmas Tree Capital of the World", shipping over one million trees annually.

 Indiana was the hometown of actor Jimmy Stewart (1908-1997), who was born there and lived at 104 North 7th Street.
 On May 20, 1983, Stewart was given a 75th birthday celebration by the town.
 A museum to his memory was opened on the third floor of the local public library, and a bronze statue of Stewart was erected in his honor at the county courthouse.
 The town annually holds a Jimmy Stewart film festival as part of the town's "It's a Wonderful Life" holiday celebration.